abhi-simform/bookmark/README.md

 - **Pull-to-Refresh** - Natural refresh gesture
 - **Swipeable Cards** - Gesture-based actions
 - **Touch-Friendly Forms** - Large inputs and buttons

+### 📤 Web Share Target (Share to App)

+The PWA integrates with your device's native share menu!
+When you share a link from any app (browser, Twitter, etc.), **Bookmark Manager** will appear as a share target.

+**How to use:**
+1. Install the PWA on your device (see installation instructions below)
+2. Find a link you want to bookmark in any app (browser, social media, etc.)
+3. Tap the **Share** button
+4. Select **Bookmark Manager** from the share sheet
+5. The app opens with the URL pre-filled - edit title/description and save!

+**Supported share data:**
+- URL (required) - The link to bookmark
+- Title (optional) - Pre-fills the bookmark title
+- Text (optional) - Pre-fills the description

+**Note:** The Web Share Target API requires the PWA to be installed on your device.
+It won't appear in the share menu when accessing via browser.

 ## 🛠️ Tech Stack